Filip-Kuczak/Splunk_solutions/README.md

 # Splunk_solutions
-This is repo with my solutions for tasks received
+This is repo with my solutions for tasks received.

+Technical documentation provided in Solutions.md file